Paid Across

 How much does Wise charge to receive USD in the Philippines?

 This corridor is the exception among the emerging markets we cover: Philippine residents can open a full Wise account, not a receive-only workaround.
 You get local USD account details (a US routing number and account number) that a client or platform pays by domestic ACH for free; an incoming USD wire costs $6.11.
 The money sits in your USD balance until you convert, and conversion to PHP happens at the mid-market rate for a fee that typically lands under 1% (about 0.65% is representative; verify the current fee in the app before converting).
-Reported limits for Philippine accounts are around $10,000 per transfer or conversion and roughly 10 million PHP per month in top-ups and receipts; check current limits in the app, as we could not confirm these against a live pricing page.
+On limits, Wise's Philippine limits page is reported to set $10,000 or equivalent per conversion or transfer and $50,000 or equivalent per calendar month, no cap on how much you can hold, and a 10,000,000 PHP per calendar month cap on what a personal account can top up or receive.
+Wise scopes those two caps to four situations, and one of them is adding PHP to your Wise account from a different currency such as USD or GBP, so a USD to PHP conversion does count against them.
+The other cap to watch is the 10,000,000 PHP monthly receiving limit. wise.com is blocked from our side, so these figures come from Wise's indexed help article rather than a page we opened; check the live numbers in the app.
 Signup requires a Philippine ID and proof of address.

 How the GCash Virtual US Account works

-GCash launched its Virtual US Account in December 2025, powered by Meridian Payments US.
+GCash launched its Virtual US Account in November 2025 (with wider in-app rollout through December), powered by Meridian Payments US.
 A verified GCash user gets US ACH and wire receiving details inside the app, and the launch materials name Wise, Gusto, Payoneer, Deel, Upwork, and Chase as senders that work.
 ACH deposits carry no transfer fee and post in 1-3 business days; wires arrive same day for $15.
 The dollars land as USD in your GCash wallet and stay there until you choose to convert to pesos.
 The catch, and the reason GCash does not appear in our ranked table above: GCash has not published the FX spread it applies on that USD-to-PHP conversion.
 Marketing copy calls the rate competitive, which is not a number.
 Check the quoted rate in the app against the mid-market rate at open.er-api.com before converting a large amount.
+The second catch is a limit rather than a fee: the USD balance in the Virtual US Account is reported to be uncapped, but converting to pesos moves the money into your ordinary GCash wallet, and GCash states that a USD to PHP withdrawal follows the normal wallet and transaction limits, so once you hit them you wait until the next month.
+A Fully Verified wallet is reported at PHP 100,000 held and PHP 100,000 received per calendar month, rising to PHP 500,000 on an upgraded profile (GCash pages variously describe that upgrade as GCash Plus, or as holding a linked bank account, GSave, GCredit, or a GCash card).
+PHP 100,000 is under about $2,000 at recent rates, so one mid-sized invoice can hit it and a large conversion may need to be staggered. help.gcash.com is blocked from our side, so these figures come from GCash's indexed help articles and Wise's write-up of the product rather than pages we opened; confirm your own limit in the app.
 If the spread is small, this is a genuinely strong option, since you probably already have the app.

 How much does Payoneer charge to receive USD in the Philippines?

 The default payout method on Upwork and Fiverr, and the route most Filipino platform freelancers already use.
 Payoneer charges up to 1% on incoming commercial payments (minimum $1 on payments under $100).
-Withdrawing to a Philippine bank account, GCash, or GoTyme applies an FX conversion of up to about 2% above mid-market, so the typical all-in cost is roughly 3%.
+Withdrawing to a Philippine bank account or GoTyme applies an FX conversion of up to about 2% above mid-market, so the typical all-in cost is roughly 3%.
+Routing a withdrawal straight into GCash may add a separate GCash-side cash-in fee on top of that.
+GCash prices cash-ins by funding source, and the free-up-to-PHP-8,000-a-month figure often quoted here is the over-the-counter partner schedule rather than the Payoneer one; some reports say Payoneer cash-ins carry no GCash fee at all.
+We could not open GCash's help pages to confirm either, so check the fee the app quotes before you withdraw.
 An annual account fee of $29.95 applies if the account receives less than Payoneer's minimum activity threshold in 12 consecutive months; the help center has cited both $2,000 and $6,000 figures at different times, so verify your account's threshold in the portal.
 If you bill direct clients rather than platforms, Wise costs meaningfully less.

 How much does Bank Wire (SWIFT) charge to receive USD in the Philippines?